 "We're both pretty good-sized humans, and it just wasn't really working when she was in her third trimester, and I also have sleep apnea, which is very sexy for the ladies out there, I'm sure,” Carson joked to the magazine.
 “She couldn't get comfortable, so we were like a commercial you would see, kicking each other and just not sleeping.”

 “We woke up and we just shook hands like, ‘I love you, but it's time to sleep divorce.
 It'll be the best thing for all of us,’” he added.

 "Siri and I are sleeping apart right now because we're renovating our house," he explained.
 "She's pregnant so she has some rough nights.
 I have sleep apnea so I just started on this CPAP.
-It's a mask that makes all sorts of noise. ..
+It's a mask that makes all sorts of noise. ...
 We don't want to sleep apart, but we have now, and I think secretly we're both like, 'This is kinda cool' because you get command of the whole room."

-In another conversation with Dr. Mehmet Oz on TODAY in November, Carson joked that he and Siri got a "sleep divorce" due to "irreconcilable sleeping."
+In another conversation with Dr. Mehmet Oz on TODAY in 2019, Carson joked that he and Siri got a "sleep divorce" due to "irreconcilable sleeping."